Achievable logo

 Achievable blue logo on white background

-The Property & Casualty exam is offered at your convenience throughout the year.
+The Property and Casualty Insurance exam is offered at your convenience throughout the year.
 Most states use Prometric, PSI, or Pearson VUE as the testing center.
 Some states will even let you take the exam remotely from your home or office.
 Check with your testing center for details on remote testing.

 Achievable blue logo on white background